Irving Layton: 1950s: International "stardom"

 "Of the poets who emerged in Montréal during this period," of the early 1950s, "Layton was the most outspoken and flamboyant.
 His satire was generally directed against bourgeois dullness, and his famous love poems were erotically explicit."

 By the mid-1950s, Layton's activism and poetry had made him a staple on the CBC televised debating program Fighting Words, where he earned a reputation as a formidable debater.
 The publication of A Red Carpet for the Sun in 1959 secured Layton's national reputation while the many books of poetry that followed eventually gave him an international reputation, never as high however, in the United States and Britain as it was in some countries where Layton was read in translation.

 In 1946 Layton received an M.A. in economics and political science from McGill, with a thesis on Harold Laski.
 Three years later he began teaching English, history, and political science at the Jewish parochial high school Herzliah (a branch of the United Talmud Torahs of Montreal).
 He was an influential teacher, and some of his students became writers and artists.
-Among his students was television magnate Moses Znaimer.
+Among his students was future television magnate Moses Znaimer.
 Layton continued to teach for the greater part of his life: as a teacher of modern English and American poetry at Sir George Williams University (now Concordia University) and as a tenured professor at Toronto's York University from 1969 to 1978.
 At York one of his first students was Joseph Pivato who became a writer, critic and academic.
 Layton delivering many lectures and readings throughout Canada.
 Layton pursued his PhD in 1948, but he abandoned it due to the demands of his already hectic professional life.
 In 1976, he received an honorary doctorate from Concordia University.

 In the late 1950s, friends introduced Layton to Aviva Cantor, who had emigrated to Montreal from her native Australia in 1955.
 After several years of painful indecision, Layton and Betty separated, and Layton moved in with Aviva.
 The two had a son, David, in 1964.
 Though Layton remained legally married to Betty, his relationship with Aviva lasted more than twenty years, ending only in the late 1970s when Aviva left.

 Layton also met Leonard Cohen, with whom he remained friends for life and who dedicated his 2007 book The Book of Longing to Layton.
+Cohen also dedicated his song Go No More A-Roving on his 2004 album Dear Heather to Layton.
+The song was basen upon a poem by Lord Byron.

 Layton was also admired by such diverse artists and writers as Allen Ginsberg, Bob Dylan, among other poets.